Quick Start All Prompts

 ## F3 Framework Reference

-documentation is in the project root: `F3_FRAMEWORK.md`
+into modular files in the project root:

-**Current F3 Version:** 2.3.2
+**Current F3 Version:** 3.0.0

 ## Tech Stack